Posted: April 22nd, 2013 | Author: admin | Filed under: AQE | Tags: Air Quality Egg, AQE, aqe sensor | Comments Off

 This confirms, in my view, that the Heater Control algorithm is the source of spiky-ness in the Air Quality Egg data.
 I’m currently studying the software intensely to come up with an improved version of the Sensor Shield firmware, and will post another update when I know more.

-Posted: February 14th, 2013 | Author: admin | Filed under: Uncategorized | Comments Off
+Posted: February 14th, 2013 | Author: admin | Filed under: Uncategorized | Comments Off on Air Quality Egg status update

 All,